CTRL: Clustering Training Losses for Label Error Detection: Related Work

+Mixup \cite{zhang2017mixup} reduces the overfitting of noisy samples by smoothing the labels.
+It convexly combines and feeds pairs of samples and their labels to an NN.
+This decreases the effect of noisy labels because they no longer appear in a one-hot manner during training.
+Instead, they only take a portion of each sample-label pair.
+However, corrupted labels are still involved in NN training.
 CL \cite{northcutt2021confident} is a recent method based on cleaning the dataset first.
 It has state-of-the-art label error detection accuracy.
 CL first breaks the datasets into folds and then trains and tests models using cross-validation.
 Based on the cross-validated probability predictions of the trained model on samples and their potentially noisy labels, CL counts, ranks, and prunes samples by obtaining a confusion-like matrix and estimating the joint distribution between observed and hidden labels, taking class-dependent confidence of the model into consideration.
 INCV \cite{chen2019understanding} is a similar prior method that finds error annotations iteratively with increasing computation cost whereas BBSE \cite{lipton2018detecting} assumes a less general form of label noise.
-We compare the performance of CL and CTRL in Section \ref{exp-sec}.
+We compare the performance of Co-teaching, Mixup, CL, and CTRL in Section \ref{exp-sec}.